You know you should be using KPI to measuree your digital marketing efforts.

-For example, take a look at the difference between the vanity metrics and actionable metrics in the following chart.
+Do you want an example of KPI?
+Take a look at the difference between the vanity metrics and actionable metrics in the following chart.

 While the metrics on the left, like pageviews and social media “likes” can help you gauge overall impressions, they don’t tell you much about how your digital marketing efforts are impacting your company’s goals.

 After all, your business is trying to generate revenue — not just attract traffic.